rml-lee/MYSQL-Tableau-Customer-Flights-Project/Findings-Analysis.md

 ![Map](https://github.com/user-attachments/assets/115efc3e-3fb9-4696-a1ba-d6d672342e0c)

-- Our most valuable customers are coming from the Eastern Canadian provinces of **Quebec, Newfoundland and Labrador, and New Brunswick**.
+- On average, the highest lifetime value customers are coming from the Eastern Canadian provinces of **Quebec, Newfoundland and Labrador, and New Brunswick**.

-- Customers with the lowest lifetime value are primarily located in the **Yukon**.
-This is largely due to the province's unique economic and logistical challenges.
-Remote location, high transportation costs, and elevated prices for goods and services contribute to it's higher Cost of Living Index compared to many other Canadian provinces.
+- Customers with the lowest average lifetime value are primarily located in the **Yukon**.
+This is largely due to the province's unique economic and logistical challenges, including its remote location, high transportation costs, and elevated prices for goods and services.
+As a result, it tends to have a higher Cost of Living Index compared to many other Canadian provinces.

-- Recommendation:
+- **Recommendation**:

 ## 4. What impact did the 2018 promotion have on the amount of enrollment compared to previous years?